gnarlyquack/dr-strangetest/README.txt

     ./easytest.phar

-Note that PHP must have the Phar extension enabled for this to work.
+Note that PHP must have the Phar extension enabled.

 Composer